Man convicted of sex trafficking at 2020 Super Bowl

 NEW HAVEN, Conn.
 (AP) — A jury in Florida has convicted a Connecticut man of sex trafficking at the 2020 Super Bowl in Miami.

-The U.S. attorney’s office had alleged 48-year-old Edward Walker, of New Haven, brought two adult woman and a 17-year-old girl from Connecticut to Miami in January 2020 to offer sex for money.
+The U.S. attorney’s office had alleged 48-year-old Edward Walker, of New Haven, brought two adult women and a 17-year-old girl from Connecticut to Miami in January 2020 to offer sex for money.
 Walker allegedly kept all the money the women received.

 Prosecutors also offered evidence that Walker planned to take the victims to other locations, including Chicago during the NBA All-Star Game and New Orleans during Mardi Gras, to further exploit them.